-Grant applications will be reviewed and evaluated by a Community Grantmaking Panel that is comprised entirely of Kensington residents.
-These residents will provide recommendations for grants to the KCR Fund Steering Committee, which includes funders and city representatives charged with overseeing the management functions of the Fund.
-The Steering Committee will provide final approval for the release of funding as proposed by the Community Grantmaking Panel.
+Grant applications will be reviewed and evaluated by a Community Grantmaking Committee that is comprised entirely of Kensington residents.
+These residents will provide recommendations for grants that will be approved by the Bread & Roses Community Fund board of directors.

 In addition to funding support provided, grantees of the KCR Fund will be eligible to participate in a Peer Learning Community that will offer training, capacity building, and peer networking.
 Specific content shared through the Learning Community will be developed based on input from grantees and other community participants.

 This fund is possible because of generous support from the following funders:

 Bread & Roses Community Fund serves as the fund administrator and facilitation partner.